Resources for businesses, nonprofits and agriculture affected by Hurricane Milton

 Business Damage Assessment Survey

-C. Hurricane Helene Agricultural Impacts Survey Available
+C. Hurricane Milton Agricultural Impacts Survey Available

 The University of Florida Institute of Food and Agricultural Sciences (UF/IFAS) is conducting a survey to determine agricultural damages from Hurricane Milton.
 Survey results will be used to estimate production losses and inform local, state, and federal decision-making related to disaster declaration, response, and relief.